 - 5 4.
 TREAT OPEN BOOK EXAMS AS IF YOU WERE SITTING IN AN EXAM HALL

 - 6 5.
-FINALLY – SAVE YOUR MATERIALS AND FILES ON 2 USB STICKS
+FINALLY – SAVE YOUR MATERIALS AND FILES IN 2 LOCATIONS

 WHAT IS AN OPEN BOOK EXAM?

-An Open-Book Exam allows you (the student) to sit an exam which is similar to an exam in an exam hall – except this time, you are allowed to consult your materials whilst doing your exam eg. textbooks, case law, legislation etc. Sometimes you are limited in time like 3 hours, sometimes you have 24 hours, sometimes you have 1 week to complete the exam!
+An open-book exam allows you (the student) to sit an exam that is similar to an in-person exam in an exam hall – except this time, you are allowed to consult materials whilst doing your exam eg. textbooks, case law, legislation etc. Sometimes you are limited in time like 3 hours, sometimes you have 24 hours, sometimes you have 1 week to complete the exam!
 It depends on your institution.

-When it comes to preparing for open book exams, there are a few things to bear in mind.
+When preparing for open book exams, there are a few things to bear in mind.
 And each of these points are so important to know because even though you have the materials right in front of you, it doesn’t mean that the exam is easy.
 Why?
-Keep reading!
+Keep reading.